arnaudguibbert/python-template/docs/structure.md

 The `.github` folder contains GitHub Actions workflows that define automated CI/CD pipelines for the project.
 These workflows help ensure code quality by running checks like linting, formatting, type analysis, and unit tests on push or pull request events.

 > [!NOTE]
-> This folder is **optional** and can be safely deleted if you're not using GitHub CI/CD.
+> This folder is **optional** and can be not created by setting `include_gh_cicd` to `False` or safely deleted if you're not using GitHub CI/CD.
 It's intended for users who want to integrate automated pipelines directly with GitHub.

 ### `build.yml`